-- The first mechanism is a hardware instruction fetcher and is described in the previous section. - The second mechanism automatically fetches data into the second-level cache. - The third mechanism is a software-controlled mechanism that fetches data into the caches using the prefetch instructions.
+- The first mechanism is a hardware instruction fetcher and is described in the previous section. - The second mechanism automatically fetches data into the second-level cache.
+The implementation of automatic hardware prefetching in Pentium M processor family is basically similar to those described for NetBurst microarchitecture.
+The trigger threshold distance for each relevant processor models is shown in Table 1-2 - The third mechanism is a software mechanism that fetches data into the caches using the prefetch instructions.